lemining/cv/detailed_cv.md

 I have been responsible to assembling development and quality assurance department as well as processes to deliver what at the time the largest digital undertaking from Seven – 7plus product.

-Currently my department is the largest out of Product and Technology with 20+ individuals working on development of core services (microservices), platforms such as web, iOS, Android, HbbTV, AndroidTV, AppleTV with more platforms being investigated and developed as required.
+Currently my department is the largest out of Product and Technology with 30+ individuals working on development of core services (micro-services), platforms such as web, iOS, Android, HbbTV, AndroidTV, AppleTV with more platforms being investigated and developed as required.

 ## Digital Development Director \hfill Pacific Magazines, Sydney